Fall is a wonderful time of year to do fun crafts and activities and one of my favorites is to make a fall sensory bin.

 The goal is to promote development in motor skills as well as cognitive development by experimenting with new sensory input that allows children to be creative in an individualized setting.

-The benefits of sensory bins are endless, but some reasons may include: promoting gross motor skills, developing language skills, allowing for creativity and problem-solving through experimenting with new sensory input.
+The benefits of sensory bins are endless, but some reasons may include: promoting gross motor skills, developing language skills, and allowing for creativity and problem-solving through experimenting with new sensory input.

 Sensory bins are a great way to promote development in children especially because it allows them to be creative and experiment with new sensory input.